Andynoid/BECE-report/Report.md

 To discuss wether stakeholder is a normative theory, we must know what it takes to be a normative theory.
 John D. Bishop's compared three normative ethics theory and proposed a framework of normative ethics.  **(8)**.
 The framework contains seven parts.
 Bishop states that for an adequate normative theory, it should have clear definition for all seven parts.
 In the rest of the report, I shall follow this framework to show that stakeholder theory suffices all seven parts and, in this sense, is indeed a normative theory.

 The fist part of the framework is the fundamental moral principles that the theory builds on, in short, values.
-For stakeholder theory, it is the respect of human rights, fairness and mutual consent.
-The theory especially..
+For stakeholder theory, many values has been proposed to bring an answer.
+Two of which are fairness and principle of consent.

 The second part is the basis of values.